SRT (train): Branding

+Merger

+On 1 September 2026, the SRT was merged into the main KTX rail network, including operations, ticketing, and rolling stock.

 Electrification

 The SRT operates 25 kV AC on the entire line and interconnection with Korail is 1.5 kV DC.
 At Suseo Station, the power comes from rigid overhead lines before transitioning to a 1500mm overhead catenary wire after leaving the station.